-As Christians we can’t allow fear to influence our response to immigration – even when those fears are rooted in scarcity.
-Our faith demands us to trust God for all that we have.
-We serve a God of abundance, and it is this great God of abundance that has always showed compassion to the immigrant – the stranger in a strange land.
+Christians shouldn’t allow fear to influence their response to immigration — even when those fears are rooted in scarcity.
+Faith invites us to trust God for all that we have.
+We serve a God of abundance, and it is this great God of abundance that has always showed compassion to the immigrant — the stranger in a strange land.

-Scripture is full of references to immigrants and aliens, such as Deuteronomy 10:17-19, reminding the Israelites that they were immigrants in the land of Egypt:
+Scripture is filled with references to immigrants and aliens, such as Deuteronomy 10:17-19, reminding the Israelites that they were immigrants in the land of Egypt:

 For the Lord your God is the God of gods and the Lord of lords, the great, the mighty, and the awesome God who does not show partiality nor take a bribe.
 He executes justice for the orphan and the widow, and shows His love for the alien by giving him food and clothing.
 So show your love for the alien, for you were aliens in the land of Egypt.

 Again and again scripture reminds us to care for people who don’t have power — economic or political.
 These people who are on the margins of society include orphans, widows, the poor, and the alien.
 As Christians our response to immigration should be to walk alongside those who need our help, not build walls to keep them out of our sight.